MartinSedlacek/LRS-FEI/2nd_project/improved_1st_project.md

 2. Use pointcloud to plan the trajectory, the trajectory planning needs to be done in 3D.
 3. Implement motion control with velocity inputs.
 4. Implement additional mission tasks:
-   - Stop (the UAV will stop and wait for command to continue, during the stop other mission commands must work)
+   - Stop (the UAV will stop and wait for command to continue)
    - Continue (continue with the predifined trajectory)
    - Circle (the UAV will make a circle around the position from which the command was called)